martiansideofthemoon/ai-detection-paraphrases/README.md

 ### Updates

 * (April 2023) We have now released DIPPER on the HuggingFace model hub ([link](https://huggingface.co/kalpeshk2011/dipper-paraphraser-xxl))!
+* (April 2023) Benchmark data, preprocessed paraphrases and scripts to reproduce the paper's experiments are now available!

 ### Running the paraphraser model (DIPPER)